In association with

 How should an appropriate baseline be determined?

-The most common type of baselining is pre and post implementation which simply compares the change in the benefit metric before and after the business change has been introduced.
-When deciding on a baseline a range of influencing factors should be considered including the date of implementation; any phasing of the rollout; the feasibility of analysing a suitable comparator; the availability of data prior to delivery; and any confounding variables which may impact the ability to draw accurate conclusions from the data.
+When deciding on a baseline, you should consider a range of influencing factors including the date of implementation, any phasing of the rollout, the feasibility of analysing a suitable comparator, the availability of data prior to delivery and any confounding variables which could impact the ability to draw accurate conclusions.